Bantee-Golf/oxygen-push-notifications/README.md

 - Unsubscribe devices from topics.
 - Scheduled notifications to be sent out at a later date and time.
 - Allow admin to create and manage notifications from Dashboard.
+- API to get Notifications, Mark Notifications as Read

 ![Webp.net-resizeimage.png](https://bitbucket.org/repo/9prpM9o/images/1056976072-Webp.net-resizeimage.png)